FooDeas/raspberrypi-ua-netinst/README.md

                               # undesirable.
     enable_watchdog=0         # loads up the hardware watchdog module and configures systemd to use it.
 Set to
                               # "1" to enable this functionality.
-    gpu_mem=                  # specify the amount of RAM in MB that should be reserved for the GPU

 The timeserver parameter is only used during installation for _rdate_ which is used as fallback when setting the time with `ntpdate` fails.